Petroleum industry in Russia: Since 2022

 Overall exports were down 6.5% in 2023 and over 90% of sales went to China and India.

-In March 2025, U.S. President Donald Trump threatened "secondary sanctions" on imports from countries buying Russian oil, saying: "That would be that if you buy oil from Russia, you can’t do business in the United States.
+In March 2025, U.S. President Donald Trump threatened "secondary sanctions" on imports from countries buying Russian oil, saying: "That would be that if you buy oil from Russia, you can't do business in the United States.
 There will be a 25 percent tariff on all oil, a 25 to 50-point tariff on all oil."
 In June 2025, a majority of US senators supported secondary sanctions against Russia that would impose 500% tariffs on countries purchasing Russian oil, gas, uranium, and other export goods.

-2025 crisis
+2025–2026 crisis

-Following historic high domestic prices on gasoline and in a bid to support summer travel and grain harvesting Russia imposed an export ban on gasoline for August and September 2025.
+Following historically high domestic prices on gasoline and in a bid to support summer travel and grain harvesting, Russia imposed an export ban on gasoline for August and September 2025.

-In August 2025 Ukraine intensified their attacks on Russia's oil industry, striking at least seven oil refineries in e.g. Novokuibyshevsk, Syzran, Ryazan and Volgograd reducing Russia's refining capacity by an estimated 13%.
-Also two oil pumping stations of the Druzhba pipeline were struck interrupting its operation.
-An oil depot near Sochi airport and fuel trains close to the front lines have been struck as well.
+In August 2025 Ukraine intensified their attacks on Russia's oil industry, striking at least seven oil refineries, including at Novokuibyshevsk, Syzran, Ryazan and Volgograd, reducing Russia's refining capacity by an estimated 13%.
+Two oil pumping stations of the Druzhba pipeline were also struck, interrupting its operation.
+An oil depot near Sochi airport and fuel trains close to the front lines were struck as well.

 By 28 August 2025 Ukraine's campaign to strike at Russia's petroleum industry had hit ten oil refineries and was estimated by Reuters to have disrupted Russia's refinery capacity by at least 17% or 1.1 million barrels a day.
-The effect was a fuel crisis in Crimea and both southern and far eastern regions with price surges and dry gas stations.
+The effect was a fuel crisis in Crimea and in southern and far eastern regions with price surges and dry gas stations.
 In September 2025 the International Energy Agency stated that Russia's revenues from oil product exports had in August declined to five-year lows, contributing to Russia's economic slowdown.
 Acknowledging Russia's strained energy system president Vladimir Putin pointed to Russia's coal reserves to offset its gas shortage, insufficient infrastructure and under-developed grid economy.

 Following an attack on the Tuapse oil terminal in early November 2025 the Kyiv Post cited a source in the Security Service of Ukraine for a claim that the attacks on Russia's petroleum industry is a deliberate effort to reduce Russia's income from oil exports that contributes to funding its war in Ukraine.

+By 25 March 2026 Reuters calculated that 40% of Russia's capacity for export of crude oil was shut down due to intensified Ukrainian attacks on all three of Russia's western oil export ports, namely Primorsk and Ust-Luga on the Baltic Sea and the port of Novorossiysk on the Black Sea, as well as on the overland Druzhba pipeline.

+On 27 March 2026 Russia's government banned export of gasoline effective as of 1 April with the ban expected to last until 31 July.

+Russia's oil refineries

+As of 2025 about 40% of refineries have been disabled by war damage.